The question that I keep mulling over is 'would I do it again?'.

 I need to find a better way to add in the climbing per section as this is a key factor in planning the day, to see what’s coming up and decide whether it’s worth layering up for a descent, and to judge whether I will make it to my planned hotel.
 Obviously this is possible by looking a route profiles but this doesn’t show me the other info at the same time and you’ve still got to work out where to chop up the routes (if they’re too big then Garmin often explodes).

 Loved it, wouldn’t change a thing (except maybe wheel size), but that will be covered more in the kit blog (if I ever write it).

 So in conclusion, yes I could definitely go faster.
 With a bit more confidence riding alone and bivvying, a bit more pre-planning to know where the late check-ins were, a bit less kit, and a bit more fitness, I could have got a bit further each day.
 And had my goal been to make it into GC from the beginning, then I would have been more prepared to push a bit harder and ride deeper into the night if needed, as we approached the deadline.

 The biggest issue I would have is deciding whether to ride with Hector, and if I wasn't, then I need to sort out my own head, and trust him to get on with riding his bike, just like he always does, without worrying about him.
 And spend more time riding alone so that I didnt have a melt down when I saw him.

-But overall, for my first race, I’m pretty happy with how everything went, and there’s very little that I would have changed.
+But overall, for my first race, I'm pretty happy with how everything went, had an amazing time, and there's very little that I would have changed.